bvetsa/AgentForge/SPEC.md

 - Absolute paths must be rejected for file reads.
 - Directory reads through `read_file` must be rejected.
 - Large files should be rejected or skipped according to tool behavior.
+- Patch proposals must be written only as run artifacts.
+- Patch proposals must not be applied in Phase 3.
+- Project source files must not be modified by patch proposal generation.
 - Generated run artifacts under `.agentforge/runs/` are not source files and should not be committed.

 ## Run Artifacts